RatnaAnimesh/stock_tracking_interface/README.md

 - Add more advanced valuation models and financial metrics.
 - Improve UI/UX with more interactive charts and a more polished design.
 - Implement user authentication and portfolio tracking.
+_- create a professional, state of the art app for personal use, and most importantly make it free__